sgtcaze/NametagEdit/README.md

 #### Q: My nametag is cut short, even with LongTags enabled!
 **A:** LongTags is only able to disable a longer nametag in the tablist.
 The name above your head has a different limit (16 characters for prefix and suffix.)
 We are unable to change this, as this limit is imposed by Mojang.

-#### Q: My nametag is still visible, even when I use an invisibility potion!
-**A:** This is a well known bug in 1.8 Minecraft and below.
-The issue was fixed in 1.9.
-The issue occurs because of an ignored data watcher flag (which tells the client what to render, and what not to.)
-We are unable to fix this.

 #### Q: Can I sort nametags in the tab list?
 **A:** Yes.
 Read up on how to use it [here](documentation/Configuration.creole)

-#### Q: NametagEdit doesn't work with Placeholder API related plugins!
-**A:** NametagEdit does not have anything to do with this process.
-The placeholder API is an interface, and requires OTHER plugins to function.
-Consult the documentation for your chosen plugin.

 # TODO